 Secure door entry: First step towards the smart home security

-Secure door entry is the essential component of overall home security strategy.
+Secure door entry is the essential component of the overall home security strategy.
 There are many ways to secure door entry.
-You can install a mechanical lock, an electronic lock or a biometric fingerprint lock, which can stay connected to your smart home security system, your mobile phone or other gadgets.
+You can install a mechanical lock, an electronic lock, or a biometric fingerprint lock, which can stay connected to your smart home security system, your mobile phone, or other smart gadgets.

 Traditional methods like locks and keys are still prevalent; however, people have started considering and many have already switched to secure door entry solutions like biometric fingerprint door locks, due to risks associated with traditional locks.

 Significance of secure door entry in overall security is evident everywhere.
 In large buildings and facilities, like malls, big stores, airports, you see how entry points are secured.
 Securing door is the first step towards securing home.